vgreg/vgreg.github.io/index.rst

 About
 -----

 Hello!
-I joined The University of Melbourne in 2013 as an Assistant Professor (called Senior Lecturer in Australia) after obtaining a Ph.D. in Finance from the University of British Columbia.
+I joined the University of Melbourne in 2013 as an Assistant Professor (called Senior Lecturer in Australia) after obtaining a Ph.D. in Finance from the University of British Columbia.

 My main research interests are in information economics, mutual funds, market microstructure, big data and